-But for reasonable price plus great usability, I’d always got for the Kryptonite Kryptolok Standard.
-It’s around the same security level as the OnGuard Bulldog (and the Foldylock).
-But the bent foot design makes it just a little easier to use.
+But for reasonable price plus great usability, I’d always go for the Kryptonite Kryptolok Standard.

 Looking for something lighter?

-But how about the Kryptonite Evolution LITE Mini 6?
+But how about the Kryptonite Evolution LITE Mini 6 [Amazon]?
 At 1.65 lb (0.74 kg) it’s significantly lighter than the Foldylock.
-And it’s also been awarded a Silver rating from Sold Secure.
+And it’s also rated Sold Secure Silver.